stephikebudu/stephikebudu/README.md

 ## Life Lately

-- 🔭 I’m working on professional certification in Data
+- 🌱 I’m working on professional certification in Data

-- 🌱 I’m exploring software engineering in data

 - ❓ I'm probably discussing/reading on JavaScript or Python programming this very second